 TJ Maxx Products are not Damaged or Irregular

-There’s a rumor that TJ Maxx sells irregular or damaged products, and that’s why they sell them so cheaply.
-However, according to the SheFinds research report, about five percent of all TJ Maxx inventory is defective or damaged; the remaining 95% are products sold to retailers in top-notch conditions.
-Usually, TJ Maxx discloses any condition issues a product has on the tag—though cases such as that are rare.
+TJ Maxx is rumored to sell products that are irregular or damaged, and that is why the products are so inexpensive.
+However, according to the SheFinds research report, about five percent of all TJ Maxx inventory is defective or damaged; the remaining 95% are products sold to retailers in excellent condition.
+It is usually TJ Maxx’s policy to indicate on the product’s tag any condition issues it has, though instances such as those are relatively uncommon.

 TK Maxx is the UK’s and Ireland’s version of TJ Maxx’s